 So what does this mean for those who are buying a home in Denver in 2021?
 Among other things, it means buyers will still face some competition.
 Supply and demand indicators reported by industry groups and analysts suggest that the Denver market will remain competitive in 2021.

 Those who are planning to buy a house in Denver in 2021 should also be prepared to move quickly when the right property comes along.
 Buyers can benefit greatly from doing a little research ahead of time, paying particular attention to recent sales prices in their target areas.

 It’s also wise to have your financing arranged ahead of time, before entering the market.
 And that’s an area where we can help you.

 Need a Mortgage in Denver?

 If you are ready to apply for a mortgage in Denver or simply have some questions about home loans, Sammamish Mortgage can help.
-We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
+We are a local mortgage company serving the broader Pacific Northwest region, including Washington State, Idaho, Colorado, and Oregon.
+We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria, and have been doing so since 1992.
 Please contact us if you have any questions or are ready to apply for a home loan.